-Justification and response Goal 1 - A prosperous Illawarra Shoalhaven The subject site is not listed as being of strategic economic importance for continued industrial development in the plan.
+Goals and Directions Justification and response Goal 1 - A prosperous Illawarra Shoalhaven DIRECTION 1.3 Grow regional strategic assets to support economic growth across the region The subject site is not listed as being of strategic economic importance for continued industrial development in the plan.
 The Corrimal Centre is identified as an important Urban Centre servicing the needs of residents in the northern portion of the Wollongong LGA.
-There is a ready availability of better located heavy industrial land in the Wollongong LGA.
+DIRECTION 1.4 Support new and expanded industrial activity by providing well-located and serviced supplies of industrial land There is a ready availability of better located heavy industrial land in the Wollongong LGA.
 In addition, the conversion of the land to light industrial is likely unfeasible due to remediation and other costs likely to exceed return on investment.
 The location of the site within a residential area also marks it as a less than ideal location to continue industrial activities due to land use conflict issues.